 Procedures including catheterisation and tube feeding can only be carried out by specifically trained education staff.
-School nurses provide both new training and updates at mutually agreed times.
-School staff maintain their own records of training which is also recorded on the Single Central Record.
-A pupil's care plan and EHCP must detail all aspects of any interventions.
+School Medicine Manger provides both new training and updates at mutually agreed times.
+The training log is held by a nurse and a medical training database by medicines manager.
+A pupil's care plan must detail all aspects of any interventions.